rerun-io/rerun/examples/rust/chess_robby_fischer/README.md

 ### Image

-To see the image projection in the 3D space view we must log the cameras transformation and it's intrinsic parameters.
+To see the image projection in the 3D view we must log the cameras transformation and it's intrinsic parameters.

 ```rust
 // Computes the transformation `camera_to_a8` that goes from camera coordinates to board coordinates using the fiducial markers located at the corners of the board.